Ankr-network/ankr-docs/docs/Earn/Ecosystem/Polygon/matic-faqs.md

 **Polygon Liquid Staking** offers **instant liquidity** for your staked **MATIC**.
 When you stake MATIC you can claim aMATICb tokens.
 These can be used with DeFi platforms to potentially earn additional layers of rewards.

 The aMATICb token allows you to earn Alpha.
 Alpha (α) is a term used to describe a return that beats the normal crypto market.
-Also known as an excess return.&#x20;
+Also known as an excess return.

 By staking aMATICb tokens on other DeFi platforms there is the potential to earn additional rewards.